 8. Changes and cancellation by us

-We start planning the holidays we offer up to 12 months in advance.
-Occasionally, we have to make changes to and correct errors in website and other details both before and after bookings have been confirmed and cancel confirmed bookings.
+We start planning the events we offer up to 18 months in advance.
+Occasionally, we have to make changes and correct errors in website and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

 Most changes are minor.
 Occasionally, we have to make a “significant change”.
 “Significant changes” are likely to include those in the table below.
 If we have to make a significant change or cancel, we will tell you as soon as possible.
 If there is time to do so before departure, we will offer you the choice of the following options: –